Todd Kohlhepp's house

 During the trial, it was noted that he had a preoccupation with sexual content.

-Kohlhepp was released from prison in August of 2001.
+Kohlhepp was released from prison in August 2001.
 Following his release, he left Arizona and moved back to South Carolina.

 Initially, he worked as a graphic designer.
 However, in 2006, he decided to become a real estate agent.